 The problem with self-evaluations is that, on a personal level, they feel like a test instead of a tool.

 Most people are reluctant to call attention to their own accomplishments for fear of sounding vain.
-Likewise, most people are nervous about discussing their weak spots with their manager for fear of being punished for them.
-As a result, the self-evaluation is so riddled with anxiety that it’s not terribly useful for managers or team members.
+Likewise, most people are nervous about discussing their weak spots with their manager for obvious reasons.
+As a result, team members are so riddled with anxiety that their self-evaluations aren’t terribly useful for themselves or their managers.

-To help fix this problem, we’ve created a self-evaluation form that’s designed to inspire candor, reflection, and growth and included tips for both employees and managers to get the most out of this tool.
+To help fix this problem, we’ve created an employee self-evaluation form that’s designed to inspire candor, reflection, and growth and included tips for both employees and managers to get the most out of this tool.

 Employee Self-Evaluation Tips